Comic-Con-Museum/fan-forge-backend/API_DOCS.md

         description: string // its description
         image: integer // the ID of the actual image
       }
+      featured: boolean // if the exhibit is featured by the staff at Comic-Con
       supporters: integer // How many people have supported the exhibit
       // requires login:
       isSupported: boolean // Whether or not the current user supports it